Eneroth3/rotate-to-plane/README.md

 Streamlined to rotate pieces of paper in pop up models to the right angles, but can also be used in more generic cases such as leaning a ladder against a wall.

+Activated from **Extensions > Eneroth Rotate to Plane** or its toolbar.

+Select an object to rotate, a rotational axis from an edge, a rotation start and a target plane to rotate towards.

+Source code available at [GitHub](https://github.com/Eneroth3/rotate-to-plane).

 # Scope

 This tool is created and streamlined for paper pop up models, i.e. rotating